 If we had to define Wilo & Grove, an “art publishing house” would undoubtedly be the most appropriate term.
 Nevertheless, the concept...

-What do you offer in the restaurant?
+What do you like most in drawing?

 What I like most in drawing is the realm of imagination it creates.

 It is in antique fairs at my grandparents’ place, in the Pyrénées, or in the extreme North, because I really like the Danish furniture.
 I especially like Hans Wegner.
 I also like going in the yard sales since the objects often have an interesting story to tell.

 How would you define your style in terms of decoration?

 I like the cabinets of curiosities.
 I am at the opposite of minimalism, since I love having a lot of things to inspire me.
 I am not especially attached to objects but more to what they make me feel.